gtdevgit/gtdevgit/README.md

 - 👋 Hi, I’m @gtdevgit
-- 👀 I’m interested in Android Development...
+- 👀 I’m interested in Android Development and other
 - 🌱 I’m currently learning Android
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fun tech
 - 📫 How to reach me ...

 <!---